Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 ---
 Questions:

+Note on homing going to a certain limit firmware stops, but may grind

 - Update https://resources.sienci.com/view/lmk2-limit-switches/#using-limit-switches section
 - Update https://resources.sienci.com/view/gs-additional-features/#touch-plate-setup section

 - Where are jogging presets available for changing?
 Setting -> General in old version, where are they now?

-- Now able to click into box, but unable to change values for preset movements
+C - Now able to click into box, but unable to change values for preset movements

-- Why has the visualizer flipped axis?

-- Job crashing/stopping/Idle on Ethernet connection.
+C - SLB w Ethernet connection- Job crashing/stopping/Idle on Ethernet connection.

-- Slow to connect on Ethernet
+C - Slow to connect on Ethernet

-- Slow to load file, no loading icon shown on Ethernet
+C - Slow to load file, no loading icon shown on Ethernet

-- 3D cube right shoulder button shows the design flat
+C - 3 spinning bits, unify colouring, how to handle loading screen now?

 - Ensure the Zero all button image is inline with the sentence

 - Zero All button should match Go To XY0 in size.
 Hurts my head to see the DRO offset like this

-- Airplane icon has text as Go To Location, but all docs reference Goto.
+C - Airplane icon has text as Go To Location, but all docs reference Goto.
 Which way do we go?
 Giggle...

-- Was able to run homing without limit switches, which I guess is ok.
-Hit the stop button 4 times before it stopped moving.
-Seemed to take longer than expected to stop.

-- Bit automation continues when the pause button is hit, as it's more visual than the bit, it feels like the machine isn't actually paused.
+C - Bit animation continues when the pause button is hit, as it's more visual than the bit, it feels like the machine isn't actually paused.

 - Hitting start job starts up the animated bar, but doesn't actually start the job, gotta hit start again.

-- Where do I enter tool size for probing?
+C - Where do I enter tool size for probing?
 The text box is no longer editable, so we can't put in our own size?
+Will all be bottom right tab widget area

-- Start from Line has when the job was stopped, but doesn't show the total lines of the job.
+C - Start from Line has when the job was stopped, but doesn't show the total lines of the job.
 For example: Your job was last stopped around line: 1985 on a g-code file with a total of lines.
 The words could be tweaked here too, but missing the total lines value.

+C - Figure out consistency of units in config

-- lacking consistency in Homing Limits as we flop them back and forth several times.
+C - lacking consistency in Homing Limits as we flop them back and forth several times.
 Can we move the homing toggle to the homing section and keep this section all limits?

 ![](/_images/_gsender/_using/hominglimitsexample.jpg)